rBurgett/technoagorist.com/data/episodes/0039/notes.md

 When Governor Wolf leaves his mansion and looks out upon his subjects, I want him to see that lone face in the crowd without a mask on their face.
 I want him to be reminded that no matter how hard he pushes, he does not own me.
 Hopefully, I'm not the only one.

-This is Techno-Agorist, episode 39.
+This is TechnoAgorist, episode 39.